okfocus/okvideo/readme.md

 ```

 OKVideo accepts a number of options.
-The below will embed a high definition video from YouTube with the audio set to 50%:
+The below will embed a high definition video from YouTube with the audio set to 50% and log something to the console once the video has completed:

 ``` js